mxk6233/SWENG837/README.md

 - **Success Guarantee:**
   - The passenger successfully verifies the driver's identity and vehicle information.
 - **Main Success Scenario:**
-  1. After a driver accepts the ride, the passenger receives the driver's details (name, photo, vehicle model, and license plate).
+  1. After a driver accepts the ride, the passenger receives the driver's details (name, photo, vehicle model, vehicle year, and license plate).
   2. The passenger reviews the driver's details before the ride begins.
   3. Upon the driver's arrival, the passenger checks the vehicle and driver against the provided details.
   4. The passenger confirms the driver's identity in the app.
   5. The system updates the ride status to “Verified.”
 - **Extensions:**
-  - **3a.** Driver's details do not match:
+  - Driver's details do not match:
     - The passenger contacts Customer Support through the app.
     - Customer Support verifies the issue and either assigns a new driver or cancels the ride with a refund.
 - **Special Requirements:**